 Magnetic Games (Amazon Link)

 This brand of games offers generic versions of several well known board games, appropriate for various age levels.
 My family has always been a game family and this is a great opportunity to teach your child the rules of a new game.
 I have not suggested this for a car game because most games would require a flat service and the focused attention of an adult or older sibling to accomplish.
 They are very lightweight and a fraction of the cost of the brand new options.

 Travel Tangrams Set (Amazon Link)

 Did you play with tangrams when you were a kid?
 I think they really appeal to people or don’t.
-If you child like visual puzzles or just to overcome a challenge, these are a great option.
+If your child likes visual puzzles or to overcome a challenge, these are a great option.
 I love the size of this book compared to the amount of time it can occupy.
 It is 6″ x 6″ and weighs only 5.6 ounces.

 Enjoy Your Trip

 Hopefully with minimal planning and investment, this list can create a travel pack for your kindergartener that will entertain them for hours.
 Everything on this list is a great alternative to screen time which helps you mix it up and keep the batteries charged.